zidaneho/help-nav/README.md

 ## Troubleshooting

-**Assistant Panel not appearing?**
+**Spotlight panel not appearing?**
 - Make sure you're on a regular webpage (not chrome:// or extension pages)
 - Try refreshing the page after installing the extension
-- Check browser console for any error messages
+- Check browser console (F12) for any error messages
-- Click "Open Assistant Panel" in the popup again
+- Click "💡 Open Spotlight" in the popup again

 **Fish Audio not working?**
 - Check that your API key is correctly entered in Settings